Massive overhaul in progress -- watch this space.

 Recommended: clone this repo

-- Clone the repo to a local folder by opening a terminal:
+Clone the repo to a local folder using terminal:

 git clone https://github.com/matthewscharles/instrument-maker